CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 If you want to run the unit tests, use `make check` instead of the `make`.

-Note that the loolforkit program needs the `CAP_SYS_CHROOT` capability, thus **you will be asked the root password** when running make as it invokes `sudo` to run `/sbin/setcap`.
+Note that the coolforkit program needs the `CAP_SYS_CHROOT` capability, thus **you will be asked the root password** when running make as it invokes `sudo` to run `/sbin/setcap`.